2023 Best Hospitality Management Bachelor's Degree Schools in North Carolina

 Hospitality majors at JWU Charlotte take out an average of $26,898 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $327, assuming that the borrower is on a 10-year repayment plan.

-Full Hospitality Management at Johnson & Wales University - Charlotte Report
+Read full report on Hospitality Management at Johnson & Wales University - Charlotte

-University of North Carolina at Greensboro did quite well in this year’s ranking of the best places for hospitality management students to get a bachelor’s degree.
-It came in at #7 on the list.
-UNC Greensboro is a fairly large public school located in the city of Greensboro.
+University of North Carolina at Greensboro landed the #7 spot in the 2023 rankings for the best bachelor’s degree hospitality management programs.
+UNC Greensboro is a fairly large public school located in the large city of Greensboro.

 While working on their Bachelor's Degree, hospitality majors at UNC Greensboro accumulate an average of around $25,354 in student debt.

-Western Carolina University landed the #8 spot in the 2023 rankings for the best bachelor’s degree hospitality management programs.
-WCU is a large public school located in the distant town of Cullowhee.
+With a ranking of #8, Western Carolina University did quite well on this year’s best schools for hospitality management students working on their bachelor’s degree.
+WCU is a fairly large public school located in the distant town of Cullowhee.

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $246.

-Livingstone College ranked #9 on this year’s Best Hospitality Management Bachelor’s Degree Schools in North Carolina list.
-Located in the suburb of Salisbury, Livingstone College is a private not-for-profit school with a small student population.
+Livingstone College came in at #9 in this year’s edition of the Best Hospitality Management Bachelor’s Degree Schools in North Carolina ranking.
+Located in the midsize suburb of Salisbury, Livingstone College is a private not-for-profit school with a small student population.

-Explore all the Best Hospitality Management Schools in the Southeast Area or other specific states within that region.
+Explore all the Best Hospitality Management Colleges in the Southeast Area or other specific states within that region.

 Hospitality Management is one of 21 different types of programs to choose from.